security-alliance/frameworks/src/incident-management/incident-detection-and-response-mechanisms.md

 - **Containment**: Implement strategies to contain the incident.
 - **Recovery and Remediation**: Ensure that everything is restored to normal operation and take steps to prevent future incidents.
 - **Post-Incident Review**: Conduct a thorough review of the incident to identify lessons learned and improve future response efforts.

-By implementing these practices, you can enhance your project's ability to detect and respond to security incidents effectively.